 Non-credit classes are available for students who need basic reading and math skills.
 Free GED preparation classes assist students who need to review for the exam.
 The GED exam tests academic knowledge learned in four years of high school: reading, writing, social studies, science and mathematics.
-Multiple GED study options and a variety of resources are available including: an official GED practice test, a GED on-line option, small classes, and structured self-study based on an individual learning plan.
-Instructional services are flexible, are designed to meet the needs of a diverse group of learners, and are available at any time of the year.
-A comprehensive curriculum is used covering basic reading, writing and math accommodating a broad range of learning styles and skill levels.
+Multiple GED study options and a variety of resources are available including: an official GED practice test, a GED online option, small classes, and structured self-study based on an individual learning plan.
+Instructional services are flexible, and are available at any time of the year.
+A comprehensive curriculum covers basic reading, writing and math, accommodating a broad range of learning styles and skill levels.